-Unlike structural damage to the knee, a properly treated bone bruise will typically heal well on its own without surgical intervention, with no further consequences.
-Wade received platelet-rich plasma therapy late in the regular season to combat the bruises.
+To combat the injuries, Wade interspersed large periods of continuous play during the regular season with short intervals of rest.
+He also received platelet-rich plasma therapy late in the regular season to combat the bruises.
 He subsequently revealed after the season that two of the bruises had healed by the start of the playoffs, but a third – directly under the kneecap – remained a big problem throughout the playoffs, especially since that area was also being affected by patellar tendinitis.
 In revealing the tendinitis, Wade had for the first time hinted at possible chronic problems in his right knee as well.

 He went on to produce his worst-ever playoffs, at times becoming a liability for the Heat on the court, with better alternatives to a hobbled Wade relegated to the bench.
 His knee pained him so much that he even contemplated asking to play limited minutes in Game 7 of the Eastern Conference Finals against the Pacers before deciding to scrap the plan on the urging of head coach Erik Spoelstra.

 After scoring a combined 57 points in Games 4 and 5 of the N.B.A.
 Finals against the San Antonio Spurs – by far his best two-game stretch of the playoffs – Wade then collided with the Spurs’ Manu Ginobili early in Game 6.
 Before long, Wade’s surgically repaired left knee, had swollen up “like a coconut.”